conan-io/conan-io.github.io/_posts/2021-06-10-New-conan-release-1-37.markdown

 One of Conan's marquee features is the unique ability to pass `--build` to the `conan install` command and have Conan re-build some or all dependencies in the graph from source.
-Unfortunately, for any packages in the dependency graph which were created using `conan export-pkg` commnd, rebuilding from source is impossible.
+Unfortunately, for any packages in the dependency graph which were created using `conan export-pkg` command, rebuilding from source is impossible.
 This leads to awkward issues when passing `--build`.

 Now, recipe authors can and should add the following attribute to any recipes